git-game/git-game-v2/README.md

-#Level 1
+#Level 2
-Welcome to level 1!
+Congratulations on making it to level two!
 Below is a riddle whose possible answer choices can be found by running the command:

 ```$ git log```